-State of the art: Global climate change often results in poleward range expansions.
-A new and promising model species for rapid range expansion is the orb-weaving spider Argiope bruennichi that moved from the Mediterranean region into continental climates and up to Scandinavia and Finland in less than 100 years.
-Consequently, its current distribution covers very different climates and environments.
-The rapid northward expansion of A. bruennichi was probably facilitated by admixture of formerly isolated lineages through global warming, resulting in an introgression of Asian alleles into the central European genepool (Mol.
-Ecol.
-22: 2232).
-Based on the available population genetic and phylogeographic data, and on our solid understanding of the biology of the species, we study the morphological, behavioural and genetic responses to variation in environmental conditions in A. bruennichi.
-To this aim, we compare populations from the range expanding front of the distribution (Baltic countries) with those of the central area in Southern France, and complement the picture by adding island populations from the Azores.
-The project contributes to the overall aim of the RTG by pinpointing factors of success in species that colonise new habitats.
+State of the art: Global climate change results in poleward range expansions in many species.
+Our model for rapid range expansion is the orb-weaving spider Argiope bruennichi that moved from the Mediterranean region into continental climates and up to Scandinavia and Finland in less than 100 years.
+Consequently, its current distribution covers different climates and environments.
+The rapid northward expansion of A. bruennichi was probably facilitated by admixture of formerly isolated lineages through global warming, resulting in an introgression of Asian alleles into the central European gene pool (Mol Ecol 22: 2232).
+Based on the available population genetic and phylogeographic data1, and on our solid understanding of the biology of the species, we study the morphological, physiological, behavioural and genetic responses to variation in environmental conditions in A. bruennichi.
+To this end, we compared populations from the range expanding front of the distribution (Baltic countries) with those of the central area in Southern France, and - in the 1st cohort PhD project - complemented the picture by adding island populations from the Azores.

 A secret of success: Phenotypic plasticity as prerequisite for being a generalist